gnudrew/atlantis/README.md

 # atlantis
-Whose woods these are,
+whose woods these are
-I think I know.
+i think I know.
-His house is in
+his house is in
 the village though.
+he will not see me stopping here to watch his woods fill up with snow.